Be A Pet Foster Parent

 1. Submit application

-2. In-Person Foster Orientation: This will take place at Helen Woodward Animal Center.
-You will learn everything you need to know before taking your first assignment at this live event.
+2. Virtual Orientation and Quiz: This will take place online.
+You will learn everything you need to know before you take your first assignment.

 3. Virtual Home Check: We will pass your application along to one of our virtual home check volunteers.
 They will reach out to schedule a 15 or so minute video chat session to help you figure out where the best place in your home would be to set up for canines and felines and can answer any other questions you have at this point.